 Hell, I knew almost nothing about Guadeloupe at all, let alone that there was a secluded archipelago of mini volcanic islands, south of the main islands of Grand Terre and Basse Terre.

-But as soon as Les Saintes were on my radar, I knew I wanted to go there.
+But as soon as Les Saintes was on my radar, I knew I wanted to go there.
 After all, offbeat islands are my favorite kind.

 Les Saintes Location and Information

-Les Saintes, also known as Iles des Saintes, is made up of nine unspoilt islands in total, two of which are inhabited – Terre de Haut and Terre de Bas.
+Les Saintes, also known as Iles des Saintes, is made up of nine unspoiled islands in total, two of which are inhabited – Terre de Haut and Terre de Bas.